Agramm18/Patient_Management_System_v.05/docs/architecture/PROJECT_STRUCTURE.md

 - `AuthRepository.Management` handles failed-attempt counts, access requests, and assignment checks.
 - `AuthRepository.Password` handles status policy and password updates.
 - `AuthRepository.Recovery` handles recovery-key and target-account queries.
-- `ServiceRepository.AdminServices` contains the first admin service query for listing access-management requests.
+- `ServiceRepository.AdminServices` contains an access-request listing query. `ShowCurrentRequests` is currently disconnected from controller and service routing.

 ### `app.Services`

-Contains the first top-level service placeholder. `RouteService` currently has an empty `userChoice` method and is not part of the active runtime path.
+Contains the top-level `RouteService` placeholder.
+Its `userChoice` method is empty and not part of the active runtime path.

 ## Runtime Flow